-Effective & Safe Clean-up Tips and Tricks for the Crafty Mom
+Effective and Safe Clean-up Tips and Tricks for the Crafty Mom

 When you’re a mom and an artist you are bound to make big beautiful artsy messes.
 It comes with the territory.
 However, there are tips and tricks to keeping the crafting mayhem managed.
 Before you start twitching because there is glitter all over your floor or you redecorate your entire house to match your kid’s finger paint palette, read on for a few effective and safe clean-up tips that might just save you a headache or two.

 Plus they are super gentle on skin.
-Face-painting is super popular with my daughter and her friends, so I always keep a pouch of wipes in my toolbox.
+Face painting is super popular with my daughter and her friends, so I always keep a pouch of wipes in my toolbox.
 They are gentle on the most sensitive of skin and a lot handier than carrying around a kitchen sink.
 And, thinking about safety issues on the clean-up side of the crafting equation is as important.
-Luckily, companies like The Honest Company and its team spend all day, every day making sure their personal and cleaning products are effective, eco-friendly, affordable and best of all, safe.
+Look for non-toxic brands and companies who spend all day, every day making sure their personal and cleaning products are effective, eco-friendly, affordable and best of all, safe.

 Let the kids decorate their paint clothes with handprints and finger swipes.
 Play twister with paint and have the hose handy.
 Then launder your paint clothes (alone) and save them for the next crafting event.
 Kids will love that they have a special outfit just for crafting.
 Aprons are great but paint clothes are better.